Effective: 30 September 2022

 16.5 The Customer shall be liable for any breaches of this Agreement caused by the acts, omissions or negligence of any Users as if such acts, omissions or negligence had been committed by the Customer itself.

-For the Term of this Agreement and for a period of 12 months thereafter, each party shall maintain in force, with a reputable insurance company, professional indemnity insurance, product liability insurance and public liability insurance to cover its liabilities that may arise under or in connection with this Agreement and shall, at the request, of the other party produce both the insurance certificate giving details of cover and the receipt for the current year's premium in respect of each insurance.
-This clause shall survive termination of the Agreement..
+17.1 For the Term of this Agreement and for a period of 12 months thereafter, each party shall maintain in force, with a reputable insurance company, professional indemnity insurance, public liability insurance and any other insurance necessary to cover its liabilities that may arise under or in connection with this Agreement and shall, at the request, of the other party produce both the insurance certificate giving details of cover and the receipt for the current year's premium in respect of each insurance.
+This clause shall survive termination of the Agreement.

 18.1 Each Party undertakes to comply with its obligations under relevant applicable data protection laws, principles and agreements.